rlancaste/stellarsolver/README.md

 "local" index file location or the Linux default location.

 ## Alternate programs/methods for solving
-This program has several methods of plate solving images, one is using the internal SexySolver Library, but the other methods all rely on external programs.
+This program has several methods of plate solving images, one is using the internal StellarSolver Library, but the other methods all rely on external programs.
 You don't have to install any of them, but sometimes the other methods are better for certain images and we would like to compare the methods and improve all of them.
-The goal is not just to replace all of these other ways of plate solving with SexySolver, but to provide alternatives.
+The goal is not just to replace all of these other ways of plate solving with StellarSolver, but to provide alternatives.
 To get them all set up

 - Astrometry - [http://astrometry.net/doc/readme.html](http://astrometry.net/doc/readme.html)
 - ANSVR (Astrometry on Windows) [https://adgsoftware.com/ansvr/](https://adgsoftware.com/ansvr/)